Upper gastrointestinal series: Barium swallow

-Amongst the uses of barium swallow are: persistent dysphagia and odynophagia despite negative esophagogastroduodenoscopy (OGDS) findings, failed OGDS, esophageal motility disorder, globus pharyngis, assessment of tracheoesophageal fistula, and timed barium swallow to monitor the progress of esophageal achalasia therapy.
+Amongst the uses of barium swallow are: persistent dysphagia and odynophagia despite negative esophagogastroduodenoscopy (OGDS) findings, failed OGDS, esophageal motility disorder, globus pharyngeus, assessment of tracheoesophageal fistula, and timed barium swallow to monitor the progress of esophageal achalasia therapy.
 Barium sulfate suspension such as 100 ml or more of E-Z HD 200 to 250% concentration and Baritop 100% can be used.
 Water-soluble contrast agent such as Gastrografin (diatrizoate) and Conray (Iotalamic acid) is used instead of barium if oesophageal perforation is suspected.
 Low osmolar contrast medium with concentration of 300 mg/ml is used instead of gastrografin if there is risk of aspiration or there is tracheoesophageal fistula.

 A thick barium mixture is swallowed in supine position and fluoroscopic images of the swallowing process are made.
 Then several swallows of a thin barium mixture are taken and the passage is recorded by fluoroscopy and standard radiographs.
 The procedure is repeated several times with the examination table tilted at various angles.
 A total of 350–450 mL of barium is swallowed during the process.
 Normally, 90% of ingested fluid should have passed into the stomach after 15 seconds.

 Right anterior oblique (RAO) view is to see the oesophagus clearly, away from overlapping spine.
 AP (anterior-posterior) view is also done to visualise the gastroesophageal junction.
 AP and lateral views are also done to visualise the hypopharynx during swallowing at a frame rate of 3–4 per second.
 Left posterior oblique (LPO) position is used to identify hernias, mucosal rings, and varices.